ucdavis/plone.ucdploneskin/README.txt

   portal_actions instead, be very careful that the action Id that you specify matches the short name of the object that the tab should link to.
-The tab Id needs to match the object Id so we can determine which tab is currently selected, compare, and "dim" the selected tab.
+The tab Id needs to match the object Id so we can determine which tab is currently selected, compare, and dim the selected tab.

   Also regarding the portal_tabs, if you have a "content item selected as default view" in one of the folders that represents a portal_tab, it should have the same short name as the folder.
-For instance, lets say  I have a portal tab with an Id of foo and in my portal I have a folder named foo.
-If I create a page to serve as the default for that folder, it should also have the Id foo.
+For instance, let's say I have a portal tab with an Id of foo.
+It links to a folder with a short name of foo.
+  If I create a page to serve as the default for that folder, it's short name should also be foo.
+If not, the tab won't be dimmed properly.

   During the installation of this skin an attempt is made at hiding the Join link, although it seems to fail occasionaly.
 I assume most departments don't